 Following these preliminary results and the high-resolution studies implemented in other parts of the world (e.g. Chan et al., 2018; Li et al., 2019; Knist et al., 2020), a 31-year long evaluation run was performed with the AdriSC climate model for the 1987-2017 period.
-It should be noted that, in 2018 when the climate model was set-up, the 1987-2017 period was chosen due to the availability of reliable daily ocean re-analysis in the Mediterranean Sea.
-Additionally, The presented work assesses the skill of the AdriSC atmospheric kilometre scale model while the evaluation of the AdriSC ocean coastal model is done separately. cContrarily to global or regional climate models, the evaluation of kilometre-scale models requires the use of observational datasets with high temporal resolution (i.e. at least hourly in the atmosphere and daily in the ocean) and spatial coverage (i.e. network of in situ measurements or kilometre-scale gridded products) for both atmospheric and oceanic essential climate variables.
+The presented work assesses the skill of the AdriSC atmospheric kilometre-scale model while the evaluation of the AdriSC ocean coastal model is done separately.
+Contrarily to global or regional climate models, the evaluation of kilometre-scale models requires the use of observational datasets with high temporal resolution (i.e. at least hourly in the atmosphere and daily in the ocean) and spatial coverage (i.e. network of in situ measurements or kilometre-scale gridded

+60 products) for both atmospheric and oceanic essential climate variables.
 But, such datasets are intrinsically uncertain and therefore not entirely reliable.
-For example, (a) groundbased station measurements often present inhomogeneities due to change in instruments or environmental conditions, (b) longterm time series are difficult to obtained from measurements at sea which highly depend on the ship and buoy locations and (c) remote sensing data generally have low temporal resolution (i.e. daily), do not measure directly the climate variables and can include systemic disturbances due to the impact of the atmosphere.
+For example, (a) ground-based station measurements often present inhomogeneities due to change in instruments or environmental conditions, (b) long-term time series are difficult to obtained from measurements at sea which highly depend on the ship and buoy locations and (c) remote sensing data generally have low temporal resolution can be sometimes degraded before being shared online.

+(i.e. daily), do not measure directly the climate variables and can include systemic disturbances due to the impact of the atmosphere.
 Moreover, based on the assumption that the quality of the observational datasets can be assessed with climate models, Massonnet et al. (2016) highlighted the need to provide guidance for a more objective selection of the observations used in evaluation studies.
 Another key point concerning the atmospheric observational datasets, and most particularly the in situ measurements, is the ease (and cost) of access which highly depends on the data sharing policy of the different providers.
-For example, collecting ground-based station data from the different meteorological agencies around the Adriatic basin requires to contact each provider separately (e.g. Italy, Croatia, Montenegro, Albania, etc.) and in many cases, implies receiving, after a long delay, partial datasets provided in different formats.
-Consequently, only open access datasets accessible on the web and provided in an easily readable format, are used hereafter for the evaluation of the AdriSC climate component.
-The inconvenient of this choice is that, due to, for example, unit conversions and rounding errors, the quality of the datasets can be sometimes degraded before being shared online.
+For example, collecting ground-based station data from the different meteorological agencies around the Adriatic basin requires to contact each provider separately (e.g. Italy, Croatia, Montenegro, Albania, etc.) and in many cases, implies receiving, after a long delay, partial datasets provided in different for the evaluation of the AdriSC climate component.
+The inconvenient of this choice is that, due to, for example, unit conversions and rounding errors, the quality of the datasets